Antioch, California: Early history

 In 1863, a great excitement arose over the discovery of copper ore near Antioch.
 Smelting works were built at Antioch, and the ore fetched $15 to $25 per ton.
 The copper bubble eventually burst, to the dismay of the citizens, and petroleum was first drilled for near Antioch in 1865, but not enough oil was found to make a decent profit.

 The Antioch Post Office was opened in 1851, closed in 1852, reopened in 1855, closed again in 1862, and has operated continuously since reopening in 1863.
 The city of Antioch was incorporated in 1872.

-The Antioch Ledger was first issued on March 10, 1870.
-To commemorate the paper's formation, a copy of its first issue has been framed and hangs over the desk of the present editor.
-The sole news item is a report with editorial comment on a women's suffrage meeting that had just been held in the town.
-The Ledger later merged with the Contra Costa Times and printed its last issue in 2005.
-The Time's weekly publication, the Antioch News, which is an expansion of the Brentwood News is published each Friday.
-The Antioch Press published its first issue in January 2001, direct mailing newspapers to all homes and businesses in the city twice monthly, and then weekly from September 2005 until the 2008 economic crash.
-It continued to publish and distribute only in racks and stacks throughout town until June 2012.
-It was then only published online until 2020 when it was combined with the Brentwood Press, Oakley Press and Discovery Bay Press into one paper, distributed in stacks and racks throughout the city as, The Press (www.thepress.net).
-The Antioch Herald (www.AntiochHerald.com) was first launched online in October 2010 and then expanded to print in May 2011, mailing to homes and businesses in Antioch each month.
-As of 2021, due to the impacts on businesses from the COVID-19-related government health orders, the "Herald" is only available online.
-A strictly online news source, EastCountyToday.net was launched in July 2012 covering Antioch and the other three cities and five unincorporated communities in eastern Contra Costa County.

 The city's historic Chinese community, which was forcibly segregated, was estimated to number in the hundreds in the late 1800s.
 The city's early history included banning Chinese residents from walking the streets after sundown.
 In 1876, the Chinatown was burned down due to arson; the fire department refused to put out the fire.
 For nearly 100 years, virtually no Chinese lived in Antioch.
 The 1960 census showed that only 12 residents were Chinese.

 Antioch is mainly a bedroom community, with most adults working in larger cities toward Oakland and San Francisco.
 The town has grown in the last 30 years, as the population of the Bay Area continues to grow, and real estate prices force families to move towards the outskirts of the Bay Area.